Rachel Fitt

 Rachel’s Mission

-Rachel’s mission is to create a safe and supportive environment where women can openly discuss concerns that make them feel vulnerable, anxious, or embarrassed.
-She is dedicated to empowering women in addressing pelvic health issues and believes that every patient deserves the opportunity to live a life free from pelvic floor dysfunction.
-Rachel is committed to treating each patient with the utmost care and respect, ensuring they have the support they need to achieve their best possible health and well-being.
+To create a safe and supportive environment where women can openly discuss the things that make them feel vulnerable, anxious or embarrassed and leave feeling empowered, informed and cared for.
+Every patient deserves to live a life free from pelvic floor dysfunction.
+Rachel is committed to making that possible.

 Qualifications

-Pessaries Course (Pelvic Health Training by Dr Melissa Davidson) 2024
+Pessaries Course — Pelvic Health Training, Dr Melissa Davidson 2024

 Advanced Prolapse and Stress Urinary Incontinence (WHTA) 2021

-Graduate Certificate Pelvic Floor Physiotherapy (University of Melbourne) 2019
+Graduate Certificate in Pelvic Floor Physiotherapy — University of Melbourne 2019

 Female Sexual Pain (APA) 2018